-Figure 13-4 - Helideck obstacle limitation sector: 180° for moderate climate
+Figure 13-3 - Helideck obstacle limitation sector: single main rotor helicopters for benign climate conditions as accepted by the coastal State

-13.3.4 The helideck should have a skid-resistant surface.

-13.3.5 Where the helideck is constructed in the form of a grating, the underdeck should be such that the ground effect is maintained.
+- .4 objects the function of which requires that they be located on the helideck within the FATO should be limited to landing nets (where required) and certain lighting systems and should not exceed the surface of the landing area by more than 0.025 m.
+Such objects should only be present provided they do not cause a hazard to helicopter operations; and - .5 operations by tandem main rotor helicopters should be specially considered by the Administration. - 13.3.4 The helideck should have a skid-resistant surface. - 13.3.5 Where the helideck is constructed in the form of a grating, the underdeck should be such that the ground effect is maintained.